 "Chanter 2" CD EP

 The EP Chanter 2 is the first publicly released recording to feature the groundbreaking Lindsay System Scottish smallpipes.
-The new pipes, featured at time of the single's release (Jan 2018) in the National Piping Centre’s magazine Piping Today (issue 89), were developed by musician Donald WG Lindsay, leading Scottish smallpiper, resident smallpipes tutor at The College of Piping, and current convenor of The Lowland & Border Pipers Society.
+The new pipes, featured at time of the single's release (Jan 2018) in the National Piping Centre’s magazine Piping Today (issue 89), were developed by musician Donald WG Lindsay, leading Scottish smallpiper, resident smallpipes tutor at The College of Piping (which has since merged with The National Piping Centre), and current convenor of The Lowland & Border Pipers Society.

 The new pipes have met with great enthusiasm amongst pipers, and amongst traditional pipe makers, who recognise the subtlety and innovative nature of the design.
 Developed at home from 2014-15 using desktop 3D printing, the chanter does what was fairly considered impossible for Scottish pipes of any kind.
 Without the use of any keywork, it provides the traditional Scottish smallpipes with a musical range comparable to the Irish Uilleann pipes, the Northumbrian pipes, the traditional flute and the low whistle, (although an octave below all of these instruments) while importantly preserving the fingering system and the characteristic Scottish sound & techniques within the core traditional range.
 The resulting instrument allows the familiar sound and style of Scottish piping to be applied to a much wider range of music.